briatte/srqm/Datasets/README.md

 <http://ess.nsd.uib.no/>

+Variables that appear in the documentation but not in the dataset are part of the overall ESS rotating module (thanks to the ESS data team for the precision).

 ### Usage in Stata:

 	use "Datasets/ess2008.dta", clear

-The sample can be weighted with the `dweight` and `pweight` variables.
+The sample can be weighted with the `dweight` and `pweight` variables, as explained in the [ESS weighting guide](http://ess.nsd.uib.no/ess/doc/weighting.pdf).

 The dataset was created by subsetting the ESS cumulative dataset to Round 4, and then by removing variables with no observations.
 The code follows: